Investing

 Every day, you use risk reduction strategies to increase the chances that events turn out favorably for you.
 You do things like looking both ways before crossing the road or learning about the drop zone before jumping out of an airplane.

 Personal finance is no different.
-You can be frugal with money, save, and invest; yet still face financial hardship
+You can be frugal with money, save, and invest; yet you still may face financial hardship at some point in the future!

 On your journey to wealth creation, you’ll face many risks. [link] The primary ones are losing your ability to make money, pay bills, and earning a good prolonged rate of return